bianchimro/django-openlayers/README.rst

 provide a more stable version very soon.**

-One motivation for building this app is to be able to deploy easily kml, gml and other map types in a django-cms plugin (This feature is still to be implemented)
+One motivation for building this app is to be able to deploy easily kml, gml and other map types in a django-cms plugin (This feature is still to be implemented, but will come soon)

 Implemented Features